This low carb squash casserole recipe helps make getting all your veggie servings in delicious and easy!

 Looking to mix it up?
 Here are some great ways to customize this low carb squash casserole recipe:

-If you wanted to add in more veggies, you could sub some of the summer squash for a myriad of squashes, like zucchini or butternut.
-Cauliflower is another subtle tasting veggie that’d be easy to sneak in for a cheesy, loaded cauliflower casserole.
+- Add more vegetables.
+Sub some of the summer squash for a myriad of squashes, like zucchini (try zucchini casserole) or butternut.
+Cauliflower is another subtle tasting veggie that’d be easy to sneak in for another healthy yellow squash recipes.

-Turn this into a low carb chicken casserole or a ground chicken casserole by adding in some cooked meat.
-You could also try adding some canned tuna, as the base for this recipe is similar to my low carb tuna casserole.
+- Add meat.
+Turn this into a low carb chicken casserole by adding in some cooked meat.
+You could also try adding some ground beef as the base for this recipe is similar to my low carb cheeseburger casserole.

 Low Carb Squash CasserolePrint Recipe Pin Recipe